Canon 7D vs Panasonic G80

 - Brighter framing: Features an optical viewfinder for clear, lag-free composition.

-- Easier setting verification: Has an LCD display on top to control shooting parameters.
+- Easier setting verification: Features an LCD display on top to control shooting parameters.

-- Faster shutter: Has a higher mechanical shutter speed (1/8000s vs 1/4000s) to freeze action.
+- Faster shutter: Has higher mechanical shutter speed (1/8000s vs 1/4000s) to freeze action.

 - Longer lasting: Can take more shots (800 versus 330) on a single battery charge.

 - Better studio light control: Has a PC Sync socket to connect to professional strobe lights.

 - More heavily discounted: Has been available for much longer (launched in September 2009).

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.

 - Better image quality: Scores markedly higher (5 points) in the DXO overall evaluation.

 - More dynamic range: Captures a broader range of light and dark details (0.8 EV of extra DR).